LiveByTheCode/huami-token-retriever/README.md

 - `https://api-user.huami.com/registrations/{email}/tokens` - Token retrieval
 - `https://account.huami.com/v2/client/login` - User authentication

+## Known Limitations

+- **Region Support**: Currently hardcoded for US region (`us-west-2`).
+Users in other regions may need modifications.
+- **Redirect URI**: Uses the same redirect URI as the original huami-token script.
+This appears to be a standard Huami OAuth endpoint.

 ## Security Notes

 ⚠️ **Important**: This app handles sensitive authentication credentials.
 The token retrieved is unique to your account and should be kept secure.